 The telephones in the party rooms are set to divert to staff on no reply and telephone messages for Councillors will be taken by staff.
-Urgent messages will be relayed immediately to Councillors at home or at work, if contact is possible, and other messages will be emailed or left in their mail boxes.
+Urgent messages will be relayed immediately to Councillors, if contact is possible, and other messages will be emailed or left in their mail boxes.